Guide to Best Gifts for Creative People and DIYers

 Stencils and Transfers

 Want to treat someone to something more exciting than paint?
 Stencils and transfers add another level to creative projects.
-I think they’re an easy-medium level of difficulty.
+They’re an easy level of difficulty for beginners to try out.
 They might be the right gift and add some wow factor to someone’s work of art.

 Craft Subscription Box